 - Contingency reserves – allowances for unplanned but potentially required changes that can result from the realized risks.
 The amount of contingency reserves depends on the foreseen risks, project environment, etc… There is not any ordinary amount of contingency reserves.
 Some projects have 0%, but some have more than 10% of the provided estimate.

-- cost of quality – costs covering the appraisal of the product with respect to conformance to requirements and costs incurred over the life of product by investors in an attempt to remove nonconformance to requirements.
+- cost of quality – costs covering the appraisal of the product with respect to conformance to requirements and costs incurred over the life of the product by investors in an attempt to remove nonconformance to requirements.
 The total price of quality is dependent on the list of requirements and provided by QA specialists.
 Speaking about web development, we should remember that the more browsers and devices we support the higher prices are.

 - Management reserves – a budget reserved for unplanned changes to project scope and cost.
 The amount of management reserves is dependent on the completeness of the provided project scope, openness, communication quality, etc… They are usually around 5%, more rarely over 10%.